 CAM-D & MDI a Call for Action

-On December 7, CAM-D and MDI (Canadian Association of Muslims with Disabilities and Muslims with Disabilities International) ask Imams and Khatibs to dedicate their Friday khutbas to disability and Islam.
-This year's United Nations Day of Persons with Disabilities theme is "Removing Barriers to Create an Inclusive and Accessible Society for all."
+On November 29, CAM-D and MDI (Canadian Association of Muslims with Disabilities and Muslims with Disabilities International) ask Imams and Khatibs to dedicate their Friday khutbas to disability and Islam.
+This year's United Nations Day of Persons with Disabilities theme is "Break Barriers, Open Doors: for an Inclusive Society for All."

 - Over one billion people, approximately 15 percent of the world's population, live with some form of disability.